xlcnd/meteoalarmeu/README.md

 > Missing, insufficient, outdated or suspicious data.

-If by any reason the server becames unavailable or sends an error status (and this happens a lot with meteoalarm.eu!) the **sensor becomes unavailable too**, if in the next update the server is ok, **it becomes available again**.
+If by any reason the server becomes unavailable or sends an error status (and this happens a lot with meteoalarm.eu!) the **sensor becomes unavailable too**, if in the next update the server is ok, **it becomes available again**.

 This component uses [meteoalarm.eu][9]'s **rss feeds** which are available for **all** [(active) countries][8].